offbeatwp/documentation/basics__post_models.md

 ### Default post type ordering

 You can add the constant `ORDER` and `ORDER_BY` to a model.
-Now everytime you are getting posts this ordering is applied.
+Now every time you are getting posts this ordering is applied.

 ## Macro